CJ5 Engine Swap Choices

 Borg-Warner T18

-The Borg-Warner T18 transmission is a manual, heavy-duty four-speed, and was installed in various Ford, Jeep and IH trucks.
+The Borg-Warner T18 transmission is a manual, heavy-duty four-speed, and also found in various Jeeps, Ford trucks and I-H trucks.
 The T18 is synchronized in 2nd through 4th gears.

 GM Muncie SM420

 The SM420 is a heavy-duty four-speed manual transmission.
-It was produced by General Motors and found in light- and medium-duty trucks from from 1947 to 1967, and also saw use in U.S. Military vehicles into the early 1980s.
+It was produced by General Motors and found in light- and medium-duty trucks from from 1947 to 1967.
+The SM420 also saw use in U.S. Military vehicles as late as the early 1980s.

 A standard Buick V6 bell-housing will bolt up to an SM420, making that an easy transmission swap.
 Installing an SM420 behind other motors will require an adapter, which can be obtained by companies such as Novak.